NxPKG/khulnasoft-docs/content/spectrum/reference/limitations.md

 ## Listen on ports configuration

 By default, Spectrum is configured to listen on all ports, which can raise concerns for security auditors.
-However, it is important to note that Spectrum will only proxy connections from edge ports that are specifically configured within Cloudflare.
+However, it is important to note that Spectrum will only proxy connections from edge ports that are specifically configured within Khulnasoft.

 When a TCP handshake is initiated to any port for a Spectrum IP, the handshake will always be completed.
 If there is a Spectrum application configured for the port, the connection will be proxied to origin.
 If no application is configured, the connection is immediately terminated and no origin connection will be opened.